nickegli/aks_terraform/README.md

 ## How to use this template
 All values that require configuration can be viewed inside variable.tf

-!! check is done for prexisting ressource group - !!
+!! check is done for prexisting ressource group !!

+be sure to change the resource group and cluster name in variable.tf

 ## Connecting to Tenant and Subscription
 1. run ```az login``` and follow the on screen instructions